Luas Tram images - Harcourt Street Dublin city.

-A LUAS tram on the Green Line which runs to Stephens Green from Sandyford.
-The new light rail transit system which opened on June 30th 2004 marked the return of trams to Dublin's streets after an absence of 60 years.
+A LUAS Dublin tram on the Green Line which runs to Stephens Green from Sandyford in Dublin city.
+The light rail transit system which opened on June 30th 2004 marked the return of trams to Dublin's streets after an absence of 60 years.
+Luas tram at old Harcourt Street railway station building. |

 The city's last electric tram service to Howth was closed in 1944.
 The trams had been a part of Dublin city since the introduction in 1896 of a horse-drawn tram service by the Dublin United Tramways Company. |